|

 We focus on the homeostatic regulation of nutritional preference.
 In other words, we are interested in eating-related decision making based on the nutritional needs.

 We recently elucidated a part of the mechanisms that regulates simple sugar preference(Matsui, Sasaki* et al., Nature Communications, 2018; Mori, ..., Sasaki*.
 Am J Physiol Endocrinology and Metabolism, 2025).
-We are currently working on identifying the mechnism that regulate preferences for fat and protein.

 |